SQL ALL Operator

-Summary: in this tutorial, you will learn about the SQL ALL operator and how to use it to compare a value with a set of values.
+Summary: in this tutorial, you will learn how to use the SQL ALL operator to compare a value with all values returned by a subquery.

-The following illustrates the syntax of the SQL ALL operator:
+Here’s the basic syntax of the ALL operator:

 SELECT